puppetlabs/puppet-docs/source/pe/2.5/appendix.markdown

 The following issues affect the currently shipped version of PE and all prior releases in the 2.x.x series, unless otherwise stated.

+### Mcollectived process remains after upgrade on Enterprise Linux systems

+When upgrading from PE 2.0 on Enterprise Linux 5/6 systems, the mcollectived.pid process remains on the system instead of being stopped and removed.
+EL 5/6 users should force stop the process and remove the pids before upgrading.

+### Hiera does not get uninstalled on Solaris nodes

+Running a normal uninstall on systems running Solaris fails to remove Hiera.
+You will need to delete Hiera manually.
+This should be fixed in PE 2.5.2.

+### No Error Messaging When Accessing Live Management from Unsupported Browsers
+Live Management is only supported on selected browsers.
+Currently, attempts to run Live Management in these browsers will fail silently, with no explanatory error message.
+Make sure to only run Live Management from [supported browsers](console_accessing.html)

 ### Upgrading the Console Server Requires an Increased MySQL Buffer Pool Size

 An inadequate default MySQL server setting can interfere with upgrades to Puppet Enterprise console servers.